FADE: Towards Fairness-aware Generation for Domain Generalization via Classifier-Guided Score-based Diffusion Models: Related Work

-Fairness in machine learning aims to ensure equitable performance across different demographic groups, and it can be achieved through three primary approaches: pre-processing, in-processing, and post-processing methods.
+\textbf{Fair Data Generation.} Fairness in machine learning aims to ensure equitable performance across different demographic groups, and it can be achieved through three primary approaches: pre-processing, in-processing, and post-processing methods.
 Pre-processing methods modify the training data to mitigate biases before training the model, using techniques such as data resampling, data transformation, and fair data generation.
 Fair data generation is similar to pre-processing methods.
 However, unlike pre-processing methods, fair data generation does not use the original data to train downstream classifiers.
 Instead, it can generate additional data for training predictive models, which is especially beneficial when the original training data is very limited.

-FairGAN~\cite{xu2018fairgan} is the first method to tackle fair data generation.
-It removes sensitive information by ensuring that the discriminator cannot distinguish the sensitive group membership of the generated samples.
+FGAN~\cite{xu2018fairgan} is the first method to tackle fair data generation.
 Also based on GANs~\cite{goodfellow2020generative}, DECAF~\cite{van2021decaf} can achieve various fairness criteria by leveraging causal graphs.
 FLDGM~\cite{ramachandranpillai2023fair} attempts to integrate an existing debiasing method~\cite{liu2022fair} with GANs or diffusion models~\cite{ho2020denoising} to achieve fair data generation.
-Unlike these existing methods, \sysname{} not only synthesizes an arbitrary number of samples but also allows for the specification of each sample's category.
-Additionally, models trained on data generated by \sysname{} possess the capability to handle shifts in the distribution of test data.